apache/drill/_docs/sql-reference/sql-window-functions/010-sql-window-functions-introduction.md

 parent: "SQL Window Functions"
 ---

 Window functions operate on a set of rows and return a single value for each row from the underlying query.
 The term window describes the set of rows on which the function operates.
 A window function uses values from the rows in a window to calculate the returned values.

-When you use a window function in a query, you specify a window using the OVER() clause.
-The OVER() clause differentiates window functions from other analytical and reporting functions.
+When you use a window function in a query, define the window using the OVER() clause.
+The OVER() clause (window definition) differentiates window functions from other analytical and reporting functions.
+A query can include multiple window functions with the same or different window definitions.

 The OVER() clause has the following capabilities: